 The City of Round Rock adopted an Illicit Discharge Ordinance on March 11, 2010, to protect local water quality and to comply with the City’s MS4 permit issued by TCEQ and the EPA’s Clean Water Act.

 Contrary to popular belief, stormwater that flows down driveways and streets into storm drains is not treated or filtered.
-Any pollutants placed in a storm drain or picked up along the way are carried to the nearest body of water during the next rainfall.
+Any pollutants poured or placed in a storm drain or picked up along the way are carried to the nearest body of water during the next rainfall.

 An illicit discharge is any discharge that is not composed entirely of stormwater with a few exceptions.
-The following discharges are not considered illicit discharges: dechlorinated swimming pool discharges, residential car washing and discharges of fire protection water.
+The following discharges are not considered illicit discharges: dechlorinated swimming pool discharges, residential car washing, and discharges of fire protection water.